-Do you need to know how to exclude public viewing of specific pages and posts in areas of your site like your sitemap?
+Do you need to know how to prevent public access to certain posts or pages in areas of your website like your sitemap?

 Often, the easiest way to do this is to filter your pages or posts by their unique ID.

 Your WordPress Post ID is a unique number assigned to every page or post that you create on your site.